datasciencelabs/datasciencelabs.github.io-2017/pages/projects.md

 There are several deliverables for your project that will be graded individually to make up your final project score.

 #### Team Registration and Proposal
 You start by filling out this [google form to define your teams and project proposal](http://goo.gl/forms/kvfajmTZJM).
 This form should be filled out by Friday April 8, 2016 by **11:59pm (EST)**.
-The title can be change at a later date. **Each team will only need to submit one form**.
+The title can be changed at a later date. **Each team will only need to submit one form**.
 Based on your proposals you will be assigned a TA to your team who will guide you through the rest of the project.
 You will schedule a project review meeting with your TA the following week (April 11-17, 2016).
 Make sure all of your team members are present at the meeting.
-Online students can schedule a Skype meeting with their TF.
+Online students can schedule a Skype meeting with their TA.

 #### RMarkdown and HTML files

-An important part of your project are your RMarkdown and HTML files.
+An important part of your project is the RMarkdown and HTML files.
 This will detail your steps in developing your solution, including how you collected the data, alternative solutions you tried, describing statistical methods you used, and the insights you got. **Equally important to your final results is how you got there!** Your RMarkdown and HTML files are the place you describe and document the space of possibilities you explored at each step of your project.
 We strongly advise you to include many visualizations.

 Your RMarkdown should include the following topics.
 Depending on your project type the amount of discussion you devote to each of them will vary: